Erectile dysfunction: Nonoral treatments

 Oral medications aren't the only way to treat erectile dysfunction.
 Know the full range of treatment options and how they work.

 By Mayo Clinic Staff

-If you have erectile dysfunction and can't take certain oral medications, you have other treatment options, including medications that are injected into or placed in the penis, penis pumps, and surgically placed penis implants.
+If you have erectile dysfunction and can't take certain oral medications or if oral treatments aren't effective, you have other treatment options.

 Understand why you might choose a nonoral treatment for erectile dysfunction and how these different treatments work.